recallai/microsoft-teams-meeting-bot/README.md

 # Open Source Microsoft Teams Meeting Bot

 This is an open source Microsoft Teams bot built by Recall.ai.
-It is designed to be deployed dynamically to join Microsoft Teams meetings, capture transcription data, and forward it to specified webhook or WebSocket endpoints.
+It is designed to be deployed dynamically to join Microsoft Teams meetings, capture transcription data, and forward it to specified webhook or websocket endpoint(s).

-## Architecture

-The system consists of two main services:

-1.  **Bot Launcher Server**: A lightweight Node.js server that exposes an API to launch new bot instances on demand.
-It uses Dockerode to interact with the Docker daemon.
-2.  **Teams Bot**: A Playwright-based bot that runs in a headless browser.
-Each instance is a separate container, launched by the Bot Launcher Server, that joins a specific meeting.

-This architecture allows you to scale and manage a fleet of meeting bots

 ## Prerequisites